Hardware at Cloudflare (Ep3)

 Right.
 I would say previous previous employments, you know, ATSs were kind of a big, a big proponent.

 Okay.
 All right.
 I think that's, that's all I have.
-If you guys have any questions.
+If you guys have anything else.